SHAPE FOR TRACKING PROGRESS AGAINST THE SCHEDULE

 Keep your schedule up-to-date

-without chasing down site teams
+without chasing down the field crew

 Skip the manual check-ins.
 Get accurate, evidence-backed progress updates, all linked to your schedule.